 The tooth fairy is a fun but fictional character, so there's no right answer to some of these questions.
 Be as creative in your storytelling as you wish, but if a particular question finds you stuck, these answers make an excellent starting point.

 What Does the Tooth Fairy Do With All the Teeth?

 Perhaps the tooth fairy sends lost teeth into the sky to become stars.
 Maybe the healthy teeth get used as bricks for her tooth fairy castle.
 Maybe she grinds them all down to make magical fairy dust.
 Or, most likely, it's the tooth fairy's best-kept secret.

 Are There Many Tooth Fairies or Only One?

-This depends entirely on the mythology you want to present to your children about the tooth fairy.
-If there's only one, simply signing your letter, "The Tooth Fairy" is an easy way to show it.
-If there are many tooth fairies, give your child's fairy a name and a personality they can interact with for extra fun.
-Multiple tooth fairies may also explain why the tooth fairy that comes to your house leaves notes, while other tooth fairies just leave cash.
+The answer depends on your family's story.
+If there's only one, merely signing your letter from "The Tooth Fairy" is an easy way to show it.
+If there are many tooth fairies, you can give your child's fairy a name and personality to interact with for extra fun.
+Multiple tooth fairies may also be a great way to explain why some children receive notes, and others just get cash.

 How Old Is the Tooth Fairy?